" I haven't been

 You just need to learn to say "Bonjour" and "Comment ca

 va?" in the morning.
-Friday

 afternoon and Saturday morning we did almost nothing other than get to know the